Balaji-R-05/add-to-cart/README.md

 ## License

-This project is for educational purposes.# Add-to-Cart
+This project is for educational purposes.